-“How do you travel so much?”
+“How do you travel so often?”

 Whether the inquiry comes from a friend following our travels on Facebook, or a co-worker scrolling past a photo of us in Rio de Janeiro, we’ve been asked this question countless times.
 And it’s not like we’re constantly traveling to far-flung places.
 Many of our trips are within the U.S. Still, it seems a full-time job and constant getaways don’t mix — it leaves even the closest friend or family member perplexed.

 The secret?
 There isn’t one.
 Just call us strategic planners.
 Calculated vacationers.
 We each get 10 days of paid time off each year, give or take a couple of personal days.
 (This does not include holidays like Christmas or Memorial Day.)
 So we optimize our time by carefully planning vacations around holidays or long weekends.
 We are lucky to have family members spread throughout the U.S., Mexico and Brazil, so we often travel to see them, or we meet them somewhere awesome, which really helps our budget.
 (We’ll talk about budgeting in a separate post.)